 Driveways and Entrances

-Entrances into fields, homes and businesses are the property owner’s responsibility to build and maintain.
-A Driveway Entrance Permit is required prior to any constructions.
+Entrances into fields, homes, and businesses are the property owner’s responsibility to build and maintain.
+A Driveway Entrance Permit is required prior to any construction.
 Although there is no charge for the permit, the Road Superintendent must meet with the applicant on-site to evaluate sight distances and review construction standards as detailed in the Wapello County Driveway Entrance Policy.

 The county cleans ditches to maintain or improve roadway drainage.
-Additionally, ditches are used for snow storage during winter months.
-Request for ditch cleaning have developed a lengthy backlog and are prioritized by the need and location.
+Additionally, ditches are used for snow storage.
+Request for ditch cleaning has developed a lengthy backlog and is prioritized by the need and location.
 Often, coordination for utility locations can require three days to coordinate: therefore, our operators cannot always respond quickly to requests that have not been scheduled even though they are in the neighborhood.
-Crews attempt to accommodate requests for dirt removed from the ditch, but if the adjoining property owner asks for the material, it is quickest and easiest to dispose on-site.
+Crews attempt to accommodate requests for dirt removed from the ditch, but if the adjoining property owner asks for the material, it is quickest and easiest to dispose of on-site.